NVIDIA/TensorRT-LLM/examples/bindings/executor/README.md

 ### Debug example

-This example shows how you can define which engine IO tensors should be dumped to numpy files.
+This example shows how you can define which engine IO tensors should be kept or dumped to numpy files.
 Run `example_debug.py`, passing in the directory where the TensorRT engine was generated.
 For example:

 ```